A world-class

 period.
 This newfound confidence in PEIs has been further enhanced with measures

-, such as compulsory annual graduate
+to protect their interests, such as compulsory annual graduate

 employment surveys to track graduate employment outcomes and minimum financial